 All images are digitally recorded and stored securely within the system’s hard drives.
-Images are stored for a minimum of 14 days, and stored for no more than 31 days.
+Images are stored for a minimum of 14 days and typical for no more than 31 days.

-Where the images are required for evidential purposes or disciplinary proceedings, a copy file will be moved to an access controlled confidential location on the network and held until completion of the investigation.
+Where the images are required for any other purpose, for example system testing, evidential purposes or disciplinary proceedings, a copy file will be moved to an access controlled confidential location on the network and held until completion of the investigation.
 Viewing of images within the system is controlled by the CCTV Officer or a person nominated to act on their behalf.
 Only persons trained in the use of the equipment and authorised by the CCTV Officer can access data.